 There is a risk of confusion about the difference between style of care and standard of care.
-Styles of appropriate care vary widely, influenced by gender, class, culture, religion, age etc. It may be difficult to see why the care offered by a particular family does not lie within this range.
-The common factor in all styles of appropriate care is that they address the needs of the child.
+Styles of appropriate care vary widely, influenced by gender, class, culture, religion, age etc. The common factor in all styles of appropriate care is that they address the needs of the child.
 Neglectful care may have a host of common factors with various styles of appropriate care, but it fails to address the child's needs and falls below an acceptable standard.

 Non-attendance at or repeated cancellations of appointments and lack of access to the child on visits are indicators that should increase concern about the child's welfare.